Contact

 Location

 Projects in the Floodplain Management Services program occur throughout Wisconsin.
-This project targets the southern half of Wood County, Wisconsin, in central Wisconsin.
+This project targets the southeastern area of Wood County, Wisconsin, in central Wisconsin.

 Description

 This project was initiated through an ongoing partnership with Wisconsin Department of Emergency Management and the Wisconsin Silver Jackets team.
-The products are conceptual and detailed groundwater models of the Wood County area, focusing on the southern half of the county.
+The products are conceptual and detailed groundwater models of the Wood County area, focusing on the southeastern area of the county.
 Ongoing issues with surface water flooding were determined to be caused in large part by regional and local groundwater flow patterns.

 Status

-Field work for data logger installation for the Wood County, Wisconsin, Groundwater Study was completed.
-Installations were done on public land where available: Department of Natural Resources lands.
+Fieldwork for data logger installation for the Wood County, Wisconsin, Groundwater Study was completed.
+Data loggers were installed on public (Department of Natural Resources) land where available and on select private property at property owners request.

-- Data from the loggers will be collected after snowmelt in spring 2025.
+• Data from the loggers were collected after snowmelt in spring 2025.
 USACE will hold more discussions with local sponsors on what products they will need.

 Philadelphia District groundwater modelers will perform the modeling work.